 - Color options will be quite pricey

-Quartz sinks are made from combining acrylic resin with natural quartz.
-For those who want the look and feel of natural stone but at a much more affordable price.
+Stone resin sinks are made by combining acrylic resin with natural stone, such as quartz or granite.
+The material is designed to provide the look and feel of natural stone but at an affordable price point.

-- Modern look, pairs well with stone resin or wood
+- Modern look, pairs well with any style bathroom

 Natural stone sinks share great commonalities with composite stones, so instead, I will spend this time talking about a very common natural stone sink, the ‘vessel sinks’-sinks more in common with wash basins of old that give your bathroom a nice natural feel.
 If you are looking to have a unique bathroom sink, a vessel sink might just be for you.